Krishna12432002/Krishna_1/README.md

 git push -u origin master: Pushes the local changes to the remote repository on the master branch. git push --set-upstream origin <branch_name>: Pushes changes to a newly created branch and sets up tracking for that remote branch.

-8. Branch Operations
-git checkout -b <branch_name>: Creates a new branch and switches to it.
-Example: git checkout -b "copy1" creates and switches to a new branch called copy1. git checkout <branch_name>: Switches to an existing branch.

-9. Merging Changes from Remote Branch git pull: Fetches changes from the remote repository and merges them into the current branch. git merge <branch_name>: Merges the specified branch into the current branch.
-If there are no changes, it will display "Already up to date."

-10. Handling Untracked Files
-Git lists untracked files (e.g., Factorial.cpp.txt) that haven't been added to version control.
-Use git add to track them and then commit them.

-11. Push Operations for Branches
-After committing changes in a new branch (e.g., branch1), you need to push it to the remote with: git push --set-upstream origin branch1
-This creates and tracks the remote branch.